Setting Up Rust

 Step 1: Exporting Rust Functions

-To make Rust functions callable from Java, we need to do two things:
+To make Rust functions callable from Java, you need to:

-• Use #[no_mangle] to prevent Rust from renaming (mangling) the function name internally.
-This ensures Java can find the function by its exact name.
+1. Prevent name mangling: Add #[no_mangle] to ensure Java can find the Rust function by its exact name.

 #[no_mangle]